 We operate tours in six regions in Italy: Piedmont, the Dolomites, Veneto, Emilia-Romagna, Tuscany, and Puglia.
 As is the case in France, the terrain, cuisine, and architecture vary by region…so how will you choose where to explore?
 Well, we’ve put together snapshots of each region which may help you in narrowing down your choice:

 The Dolomites are an Alpine mountain range separating Italy from Austria, so it should come as no surprise that some of our itineraries feature mountain climbs (like those in the Giro d’Italia).
 Most, however, are easy-to-moderate level, and speeding downhill on a designated cycling path provides quite a rush!
 Nestled in these majestic mountains are small charming villages, 13th-century castles, lush valleys, and even a nearly 5,000-year-old mummy (he’s in a museum).
 While you cycle through, you’ll be sure to notice the German influence on regional language, food and architecture — especially in the cities of Bolzano and Trento, where Renaissance paintings reside in Gothic buildings and spaghetti might be served with Gröstl!
 This unique blend of cultures makes the Dolomites a great region for those who want something other than the typical trip to Italy.
 Our most comprehensive tour of the region is The Dolomites’ Not-So-Secret Uphills: from Dobbiaco to Venice, though it is a fairly challenging tour.
-For leisurely riders, Mountain to Sea: From the Dolomites to the Adriatic provides an easier ride while still taking you through the most famous spots of the Dolomites (e.g. Cortina)—without the strenuous climbs.
+For leisurely riders, The Old Dolomites Railway: Dobbiaco to Venice provides an easier ride while still taking you through the most famous spots of the Dolomites (e.g. Cortina)—without the strenuous climbs.
 We’ve also organized more Dolomites-focused tours for private groups (6 or more) on a guided/supported basis if that suits your interests more.